psde-777/PREDIG_biophysical_model_N_fitting_algorithm/Simulation_code/README.md

 ### initial_configuration_parameters:

+1.) mode_code: Determines the shape of the microfibril.
+To use the 36 chain microfibril used by Ding et al., set this to 5 (Mung beans, 18 polymers, mode_code = 3 or 4; Spruce wood, 24 polymers, mode_code = 1 or 2; Maize, 36 polymers, mode_code = 5).
+[To be fixed to value according to plant sample]

-1.) initial EG concentration.
+2.) initial EG concentration.
 [Needs some calculation to fixed.
 Currently set to value used in paper by Eric.]

-2.) initial CBH concentration.
+3.) initial CBH concentration.
 [Needs some calculation to fixed.
 Currently set to value used in paper by Eric.]

-3.) initial BGL concentration.
+4.) initial BGL concentration.
 [Needs some calculation to fixed.
 Currently set to value used in paper by Eric.]

-4.) initial XYL concentration.
+5.) initial XYL concentration.
 [Needs some calculation to fixed.
 Currently set to value used in paper by Eric.]

-5.)
+6.)
 Length of the microfibril in bonds.
 [Currently set to 200.
 But can be increased to 400-500 at the expense of simulation time being longer.]

-6.)
+7.)
 Boolean for hemicellulose.
 Xylose or MLG.
 [If set to 1, there is Xylans in Hemicellulose (xylose released).
 If set to 0, there is Mixed-Linkage Glucans (glucose released)]

-7.)
+8.)
 Percentage of xylose in hemicellulose; currently restricted to a value of 1.
 [Should be fixed at 1 for now.
 But can be usedful later when other hemicellulose sugars are implemented simultaneously.]

-8.)
+9.)
 Percentage of hemicellulose within the microfibril.
 [Comes from composition data.
 User should input.
 Range 0-1.]

-9.)
+10.)
 Percentage of lignin within the microfibril.
 [Comes from composition data.
 User should input.
 Range 0-1.]

-10.)
+11.)
 Percentage of acetylated hemicellulose within the hemicellulose fraction; currently restricted to a value of 0.
 [Can be left at 0 for now.
 Will consult Holger about acetylation effects & could be be useful after that.]

-11.)
+12.)
 Percentage of "crystalline" cellulose.
 [Fitting parameter.
 Can also come from user data, if available.
 Range 0-1.]

-12.)
+13.)
 Percentage of "crystalline" hemicellulose.
 [Fitting parameter.
 Can also come from user data, if available.
 Range 0-1.]

-13.)
+14.)
 Mean size of defect/damaged section of Crystalline cellulose.
 [Currently only implemented for Mode_Code:5 in simulation_parameters.
 Should be kept 0 for others, until fixed for all.]

-14.)
+15.)
 Number of defects/damaged sections of Crystalline cellulose.
 [Currently only implemented for Mode_Code:5 in simulation_parameters.
 Should be kept 0 for others, until fixed for all.]

-15.)
+16.)
 Radius around which each bond location is checked for neighbors.
 To be kept at 0.6 [Fixed for now.
 No need to vary]